billynewport/datasurface/docs/DataPlatform.md

 A data platform is a mechanism to handle the follow chores:

 * Manage a job scheduler to coordinate the follow
-* Ingest data from a data store and persistently store in a data container Once, data is ingested then the data platform is also responsible to incrementally propogate data changes for a store to downstream consumer Workspaces.
+* Ingest data from a data store and persistently store in a data container Once, data is ingested then the data platform is also responsible to incrementally propagate data changes for a store to downstream consumer Workspaces.
 * Track the retention requirements of Workspaces and make sure that the data can be reproduced for the required amount of time.
 This could be as much as 5 years so it's unlikely that a simple file format such as Apache Iceberg or Deltalake are sufficient.
 The data platform will likely need to store the data in a milestoned format to do this.
 File formats such as Iceberg or DeltaLake are not designed to handle long term retention required.
 They will typically try to compact/vacuum/conflate the deltas in the files to produce a new snapshot and once the snapshot is created then the deltas are deleted and thus the ingestion pull by pull changes are lost.
 * Allow multiplatform fabrics to cooperate to connect data producers to data consumers.
 There may be a platform handling AWS whilst another platform handles AZURE and so on.
 The broker is responsible to define a protocol enabling data to flow between platforms.
 * Data platforms will have their own operational state.
 This state might consist of its place ingestion a database using CDC.
 This state will likely by kept in an OLTP database.
 * Dataplatforms are typically rendering using a specific branch from the github ecosystem.
 When the github ecosystem accepts new changes then the Dataplatform will need to advance to the next branch and then figure out what is the delta between the current rendering and the new proposed one.
 A Dataplatform will typically use generated IaC scripts to render the metadata described in the Ecosystem.
 The IaC should be completely generated from the Ecosystem metadata.
-Data platforsm do not need to advanced instantly when the main Ecosystem is updated.
+Data platforms do not need to advanced instantly when the main Ecosystem is updated.
 Changes may be delayed till long weekends for example.
 Development environments with a dataplatform need to advance much faster as developers are waiting for their changes to be pushed rapidly.

+## PlatformServicesProvider

+There are multiple styles of DataPlatforms that will be available for a given runtime platform, whether it's AWS, Azure, private kubernetes, GCP and so on.
+These platforms will share a lot of code and common services.
+PlatformServicesProvider implementations represent where this common code and services are located and configured.
+For example, YellowDataPlatform runs on top of Kubernetes and Airflow.
+The Yellow PSP holds as much common code as possible allowing us to write different DataPlatforms which run on top of it without a lot of duplication.
+The Ecosystem model owns a list of PSPs and each PSP owns a list of DataPlatforms using it.
+DataPlatforms are globally uniquely named.

 ## Primary DataPlatform Ingestion (PIP)